 Ship .NET to AWS.
-In 10 minutes.
+From scratch in 10 minutes.

-~/Acme.Analytics — zsh
+~/Kanject.Analytics — zsh

 Start fast.